huggingface/blog/vit-align.md

 ## Performance Comparison

 Kakao Brain's released ViT and ALIGN models perform on par and sometimes better than what Google has reported.
-Kakao Brain's `ALIGN-B7-Base` model, while trained on a much fewer pairs (700 million pairs vs 1.8 billion), performs on par with Google's `ALIGN-B7-Base` on the Image KNN classification task and better on MsCOCO retrieval image-to-text, text-to-image tasks.
+Kakao Brain's `ALIGN-B7-Base` model, while trained on a much fewer pairs (700 million pairs vs 1.8 billion), performs on par with Google's `ALIGN-B7-Base` on the Image KNN classification task and better on MS-COCO retrieval image-to-text, text-to-image tasks.
 Kakao Brain's `ViT-L/16` performs similarly to Google's `ViT-L/16` when evaluated on ImageNet and ImageNet-ReaL at model resolution 384 and 512.
 This means the community can use Kakao Brain's ViT and ALIGN models to replicate Google's ViT and ALIGN releases especially when users require access to the training data.

 <img src="assets/120_vit_align/align.png" alt="align performance" width="430"/><img src="assets/120_vit_align/vit.png" alt="vit performance" width="430"/>